yundumbledore/NeuroProcImager/README.md

 **NeuroPhysViewer** is associated with the manuscript *Space-time resolved inference-basedcwhole-brain imaging of neural mechanisms: application to resting state alpha rhythm*.

+In general, **NeuroPhysViewer** is an inferenced-based whole-brain imaging framework, aiming at visualising nuerophysiological variables and thereby providing a novel way to understand neural mechanisms underlying given brain state.
+In this repository, there are two critical components,
+1. Analytical Kalman Filter: estimates time-resolved neurophysiological variable in the neural mass model from the actual measurement
+2. Whole-brain imaging module: visualises neurophysiological variable estimates or statistical observations derived from neurophysiological variable estimates in a whole brain manner.

+In the below sections, you can find:
+- **Recommended system requirements**
+- **Installation guide**
+- **Demonstration with example data**
+- **Common issues and solutions**
+- **Work with your own data and visualisation packages**
+- **Code reusability**

 ## Recommended system requirements
 - Operating system: Windows 10
 - MATLB version: R2020a or later